larromba/Data-Privacy/README.md

     - [Mail merge](https://addons.thunderbird.net/en-US/thunderbird/addon/mail-merge/) your old contacts to notify them about your new email address.
     - Delete the old account.

+To backup any email, either export it in mbox format from your email provider, or use Thunderbird (which can restore the folder locally later on).
+To use Thunderbird without any 3rd-party extension:
+* Find the email's directory by clicking `Tools -> Account Settings -> Server Settings` and extracting the value from `Local Directory` (it may look something like: `.../Thunderbird/Profiles/<MY_PROFILE>.default/ImapMail/<MY.IMAP.ACCOUNT.COM>`).
+* To backup everything:
+    - Click on every folder in Thunderbird to ensure they're downloaded.
+    - Zip up the entire folder.
+    - Store it on an encrypted hard drive / cloud service.
+* If you want to backup a specific folder:
+    - Zip up the `<FOLDER_NAME>.msf` file, `<FOLDER_NAME>.sbd` folder (if it exists) and the empty `<FOLDER_NAME>` file.
+If the empty file doesn't exist, create one.
+    - Store it on an encrypted hard drive / cloud service.

+To access the backup at a later stage in Thunderbird:
+    - Unzip the file
+    - Move its contents to: `/Thunderbird/Profiles/<MY_PROFILE>.default/Mail/Local Folders/`
+    - Restart Thunderbird and it should appear in the `Local Folders` section.
+If you can't this section, click `View -> Layout -> Folder Pane`.

 You must then decide how to access your email.
 Whilst web browsers are commonplace, any time spent browsing leaves you more vulnerable to tracking.
 One solution is to use a software email client, such as [Thunderbird](https://www.thunderbird.net/en-GB/) which can be configured to prevent [web-beacons and tracking pixels](https://en.wikipedia.org/wiki/Web_beacon).
 However, web clients store information on your computer, which can be a target for malware, or pose a security risk if your laptop is stolen.

 If you want to keep your existing setup with minimal changes (e.g. everything works as before - notes, calendar, emails on your phone, etc), [Posteo](https://posteo.de/en) seems a good option.
 Whilst it’s a German company (within the 14 eyes), and German law is [becoming more worrisome](https://old.reddit.com/r/tutanota/comments/dwqqzs/tutanota_its_not_safe/), they don’t keep logs, even if they were almost forced to start logging [ip addresses](https://www.zdnet.com/article/log-free-email-provider-posteo-you-must-log-user-ip-addresses-court-rules/).

 If keeping your existing emails isn’t a requirement, [Tutona](https://tutanota.com/) or [CTemplar](https://mail.ctemplar.com/signin) look promising.
 [CounterMail](https://countermail.com/) is the most secure option, but you’d need an invite from an existing user.

+If you request an invitation, do it from an anonymous account.
+Once your real name is associated with an invite code, your account becomes identifiable.

+Once you choose a provider, use a number of [email aliases](https://www.techopedia.com/definition/1653/email-alias) to hide your main email address (never use the main address to send emails).
+For example, you could create an alias friends, online services, and temporary aliases for anonymity.
+If you ever receive too much spam for a particular alias, you can also delete it without affecting the main email address.

 # Internet Browser
 It’s worth reading the basics of how an [internet browser works](https://www.mozilla.org/en-GB/firefox/browsers/what-is-a-browser/).